citr0net/chromebook-nixos-audio/README.md

 ---

+> [!INFO]
+> This was vibecoded by Claude Sonnet 4.6, but it works surprisingly well

 ## Overview

 This repository provides a self-contained NixOS module (`chromebook-audio.nix`) that wires up Chromebook audio hardware on a full NixOS installation.
 It handles: